 Things to Do in Chicago

 Take your pick of Chicago professional sports teams to cheer on like the Chicago Bears (NFL), Chicago Bulls (NBA), Chicago Cubs (MLB), Chicago White Sox (MLB), and Chicago Blackhawks (NHL).
 Walk through Millennium Park to see The Bean.
 Visit Willis Tower and take photos on the all-glass Skydeck.
 Eat trendy small plates like Duck Tartare and Goat Empanadas at Girl & The Goat.
 Experience Chicago deep-dish pizza at popular spots like Lou Malnati’s or Giordano’s.
 Drink up at Offshore, the world’s largest rooftop bar, where you can sip on cocktails like the Ultralight Beam and Beachfire Margarita.
 Hit up happy hour at Hutch American Kitchen & Bar for champagne and pizza deals.
-Dance the night away at the Late Bar.
 Sit and enjoy a cup of joe at ’80s-themed cafe The Wormhole Coffee.
 Catch an improv show at the Improv Olympic or Second City.
 Or head over to Cadillac Palace Theater for Broadway shows or The Empty Bottle for live music.

 - Population: 663,303